nan0s7/nfancurve/README.md

 - add in a **really** detailed guide of how the script works
 - add nouveau support (once they fix Pascal)
 - add AMD support?
+- make fans controllable without needing to use the `nvidia-settings` app (for headless support)
 - add support for GPU's that have more than one controllable fan (i.e. >1 fan controller)
 - make it completely POSIX compliant